-For those patients who did need hospital care, whether it was planned or unscheduled, Covid-19 or non-Covid, services were redesigned to make it as safe as possible for them and our staff.
+For those patients who did need hospital care, whether it was planned or unscheduled, Covid-19 or non-Covid, services were redesigned to make them as safe as possible for patients and staff.

 The emergency department at Morriston Hospital was divided into two zones; one for confirmed or suspected Covid-19 patients and the other for those without the virus.
 Other initiatives put in place included: